 Create an online presence and utilize social media to its fullest.
 Create memes about healthcare, share relevant articles and make lots of friends on LinkedIn, Facebook, Twitter, Instagram, and Pinterest.
 Also, post your own blog articles (see below, #9).
 Better yet, create a 2-minute video on everything you need to know before buying health insurance and circulate it in your community.
 Post the video on your website too.

-Start writing articles about health insurance and healthcare with commonly used keywords.
+Start writing valuable content about health insurance and healthcare with commonly used keywords.
 You'll likely get some traffic to your website.
 Post these articles on social media.
 Aside from blog articles, you should feature testimonials from existing clients to add to your credibility.
 Always include your URL on business cards.
 Make sure to hire an editor if you don't have the writing chops to pull this off.
-If your website begins to pick up traffic for keywords like "buy health insurance " or something similar, you will get more inbound calls.
+If your insurance agency website begins tap search engines for keywords like "buy health insurance " or something similar, you will get more inbound calls.
 Online marketing is very important.
 Either you have to do it or you need to buy insurance leads.
 Ideally, you'll do both!

-Do you have a list of old leads that you never got around to contacting or ones that ended up going nowhere?
-It's time to pick up the phone and check in with these people whose circumstances may have changed.
+Does your insurance agency have a list of old leads that you never got around to contacting or ones that ended up going nowhere?
+It's time to pick up the phone and check in with these potential leads whose circumstances may have changed.
 Whatever you do, don't give up!
 It may feel like cold calling when leads have gone cold, but these people may be open to switch health insurance providers.